grouplens/grapht/README.md

 ## Maven

-Grapht fully supports Maven, and will be released to the Central Repository shortly.
-In the mean time, the current SNAPSHOT can be installed locally and then depended on with:
+Grapht can be depended on from Maven's Central Repository by adding the following to the dependencies section in your POM:

     <dependency>
       <groupId>org.grouplens.grapht</groupId>
       <artifactId>grapht</artifactId>
-      <version>0.1.0-SNAPSHOT</version>
+      <version>0.1.0</version>
     </dependency>